-During the winter, lithium batteries should not be charged if the temperature is below 30 degrees Fahrenheit.
-To help prevent the batteries from reaching these temperatures, an internal heating element has been installed, which will engage when the temperature drops below 35 degrees Fahrenheit.
+During the winter, lithium batteries will not take a proper charge if the temperature is below 35°F. To help prevent the batteries from reaching these temperatures, an internal heating element has been installed, which will engage when the temperature drops below 35°F, if the key switch is turned ON.
 The heating element will automatically engage and disengage, depending on the temperature, and does not require any user involvement.